snicoper/apuntes/linux/nginx/nginx_gunicorn_django_socket.rst

     DJANGODIR=/home/snicoper/webapps/example.com/example # Django project directory
     LOGFILE=/var/log/gunicorn/gunicorn.log
     LOGDIR=$(dirname $LOGFILE)
-    SOCKFILE=/home/snicoper/webapps/example.com/run/gunicorn.sock # we will communicte using this unix socket USER=snicoper # the user to run as
+    SOCKFILE=/home/snicoper/webapps/example.com/run/gunicorn.sock # we will communicate using this unix socket USER=snicoper # the user to run as
     GROUP=snicoper # the group to run as
     NUM_WORKERS=3 # how many worker processes should Gunicorn spawn